Step-by-Step Instructions

 -

-- If the property is in a homeowners association (HOA) area, familiarize yourself with their rules and guidelines regarding vacant homes to ensure compliance.
+- If the property is located within a homeowners association (HOA), ensure compliance with their rules regarding property upkeep to avoid penalties.